 A severe infection in infants may cause a noticeably increased breathing rate.
 For information on what to do if your child has trouble breathing, see the topic Respiratory Problems, Age 11 and Younger.

 If your child has heart disease or was born prematurely, call your doctor at the first sign of bronchiolitis.

 Symptoms of bronchiolitis are the worst in the first 5 days.
 Most children get better in 1 to 2 weeks.

 A doctor may diagnose bronchiolitis based on a medical history, your child's symptoms, and a physical exam.
 Testing is usually not needed if your doctor suspects the bronchiolitis is caused by RSV.

 How is it treated?

-severe cases, your child may need to stay in the hospital or get extra
+The doctor may suggest bronchodilator medicine if your child has shown the tendency to have allergic reactions ( atopy ).
+In severe cases, your child may need to stay in the hospital or get extra oxygen.

 How can you prevent bronchiolitis?

 It is common for children to get respiratory problems (such as bronchiolitis caused by a viral infection), because they are often exposed to people who have infections to which they have not built up immunity .
 Bronchiolitis is spread just like a cold.
 To prevent bronchiolitis: